-6. Press Shift, click the bottom-right handle, and then drag up and to the left until the right edge of the bounding box is just past the right edge of the file.
+- 6. Place the cursor within the bounding box.
+Drag until the left edge of the bounding box snaps to the left edge of the image. - 7.
+Press Shift, click the bottom-right bounding box handle, and then drag up and left until the right edge of the bounding box is just past the right edge of the file.